Dedicated to Safety and Education

 What are the Police Department's Hours?

 The Police Department is available 24 hours a day, 7 days a week.
 However, the lobby of the department is only staffed from 8am - 5pm, Monday thru Friday (excluding city holidays).
-If assistance is required other than these times, there are call boxes located at the entrances to the station.
+Please call 911 in any case of emergency.

 How do I file a Police Report?